standard-for-public-code/standard-for-public-code/glossary.md

 Repositories allow multiple contributors to work on the same set of files.
 Repositories are able to store multiple versions of sets of files.

+## Source Code

+Human readable text of a computer program which can be translated into machine instructions.

 ## Version control

 Version control is the management of changes to source code and the files associated with it.